Sanjanadhananjayaa/Microsoft-Purview-Sandbox/labguide/labs/Lab-07-Implement-DLP-Browser-Extensions .md

 1. Under **The browser built to be yours** click on **Download Chrome**.

-1. Open downloaded Chrome.setup.exe file and Install it.
+1. Open the downloaded Chrome.setup.exe file and Install it.

-### Task 2 : Create a Data Loss Prevention policy
+### Task 2: Create a Data Loss Prevention policy

 1. Open Microsoft Edge and go to  **[compliance mirosoft com](https://compliance.microsoft.com/)**